rajeshso/cordapp-helloworld2/README.md

      gradlew.bat deployNodes

-Note: You'll need to re-run this build step after making any changes to the template for these to take effect on the node.
+Note: You'll need to re-run this build step after making any changes to the program for these to take effect on the node.

 ## Running the Nodes